 The antidote to this is doing the bare minimum.
 Granted, that sounds lazy but doing anything more is wasteful.
 Painting areas that will never be seen or exposed to the elements, using a £10 component when a £7 one is sufficient, or extra turns of screws and nuts – all forms of over processing waste.
 Over processing can be caused by an overzealous workforce.
 This is a double edged sword; it’s great to have an enthusiastic workforce that want to do a great job, but by over processing they’re costing the business money.
 If this is the case, Standard Operating Procedures (SOP) need to be implemented on the shopfloor to provide instructions and specifications for what is and is not required for tasks.
 Monitoring overall labour efficiency with the Manufacturing Operation Management module delivers an insight into which areas of the business are in need of SOP reminders and training.

 The need to discard or rework a product due to defects will probably never be fully eliminated, but the earlier you discover the defects, the more they can be reduced!
 The Advanced Quality Management module of SYSPRO is great for making sure defective products don’t reach the customer but it only measures and records the quality of outcomes.
+If an ingredient or component is found to be defective or not to the required quality, SYSPRO has a “where used” function to identify all of the parts or products that might be affected and quickly mitigate any risk or further waste.
 To truly make a difference, defects have to be detected before they happen.
 Industry 4.0, the elephant in the boardroom, has the solution if you’re willing to put the time and effort into making it happen.
 Cyber-Physical Systems can gather information on abnormal activity and relay it to the relevant people via your ERP software.
 For example, an accelerometer can detect abnormal levels of vibration in a machine which could be causing defects and be in need of repair.
 An engineer can be sent to inspect the issue before it causes too many defects or downtime.

 Greater Than the Sum of its Parts